 Figure 7.
-Slower AF dominant frequency is revealed under both anesthetics in both sexes.
-A: Upper graph: Average power spectrum of AF signal in males under UAS, ISO and PEN.
-Arrows mark the dominant frequency in each condition.
+Slower AF dominant frequency is present under both anesthetics in both sexes.
+A: Upper graph: Average power spectrum of the AF signal in males under UAS, ISO, or PEN.
+The arrowheads indicate the dominant frequency in each condition.
 Lower graph: detected dominant frequency of all AF signals in each condition.
 B: similar representation as in A but for females.
-Note in both sexes significantly reduced AF dominant frequency under ISO and PEN.
+Note that in both sexes there was a significantly reduced AF dominant frequency under ISO and PEN.
 C: AF dominant frequency.
-Comparison between males and females in each condition.
-Note decreased dominant frequency in females under UAS and ISO.
-Statistical analysis: A, B: one-way ANOVA was applied, followed by post hoc Tukey's multiple-comparison test.
-In C, Student’s t-test was applied to compare between males and females.
+Comparison between males and females under each condition.
+Note the decreased dominant frequency in females under UAS and ISO.
+Statistical analysis: A, B: one-way ANOVA was applied, followed by post hoc Tukey’s multiple-comparison test.
+In C, the Student’s t-test was applied to compare males and females.